 It is revealed in this episode that Morgan has been with the BAU for seven years.

-Reid stated once the unsub crosses the border, there's nothing but woods to hide what he's doing.
+Reid states once the unsub crosses the border, there's nothing but woods to hide what he's doing.
 This is incorrect.
-The majority of southwestern Ontario consists of farmland and fields.
+The majority of southwestern Ontario, outside of towns and cities, consists of farmland and fields.

 This story was most likely based on the case of Canadian serial killer Robert "Willie" Pickton, who targeted women, many of them prostitutes, in British Columbia.
 Pickton was a pig farmer, and remains of his victims were found in pig feces on his farm.
 Pickton was convicted of six murders, charged with another 20, and allegedly confessed to 49 murders in total to undercover police officers.
-He is currently serving 25 to life, the longest sentence possible in Canadian law for murder.
+He was sentenced to life in prison, with no possibility of parole for 25 years.

 The attack on the guard post at the border crossing would not have resulted in the involvement of the RCMP from the way the episode was filmed.
 It appeared as though William Hightower never actually crossed the Blue Water Bridge, which made his attack and arrest occur in Port Huron, Michigan, and not in Sarnia, Ontario, Canada.